 It is one of the most contentious issues for members of a SMSF when it comes to the payment of a super income stream and their estate planning wishes – in the event of death, what document will take precedent?
 An auto-reversionary pension or binding death benefit nomination (BDBN)?
-Well, the answer ultimately depends upon the fund’s governing rules (trust deed) and the validity of any documentation relating to the operation of the pension and also the BDBN.
+Well, the answer ultimately depends upon the fund’s governing rules (existing trust deed) and the validity of any documentation relating to the operation of the pension and also the BDBN.
 In a perfect world, these documents will marry up to ensure that a member’s death benefit wishes are met, but this is not always the case.
 This has become even more important now where many SMSF members have both accumulation and retirement phase accounts as a result of the transfer balance cap.

 It is within Law Companion Ruling, LCR 2017/3 stated that it was the Commissioner’s view that for a death benefit income stream to be reversionary, the governing rules or the pension agreement/standards under which the income stream is provided expressly provides for the reversion, as opposed to the trustee exercising a power or discretion to determine a benefit in the beneficiary’s favour.
 This is the view that has been held by the ATO since the release of TR 2013/5, when a super income stream commences or ceases (see paragraph 126 to 127), in so far that the preconditions necessary for a super income stream to revert must exist within the rules governing the pension prior to the member’s death.
 If this is not the case then the super income stream ceases on the member’s death.